Dedicated to the Success of Our Clients

 A legal separation is a lawsuit commenced by one of the parties to a marriage.
 Similar to a divorce proceeding, a complaint in an action for a legal separation is filed in the County Domestic Relations Division.
 The complaint must state at least one of the grounds listed in section 3105.17 of the Ohio Revised Code upon which the court may grant a legal separation.
 Some of the grounds include:

 The law also recognizes living separate and apart from each other as grounds for a legal separation or divorce.
 This could apply to couples who separated pursuant to the terms of a separation agreement.

 A judgment granting a legal separation does not terminate or dissolve the marriage.
-It does, however, give the parties the right to live separate and apart free from the obligations normally associated with a marriage, except as contained in the judgment.
+It does, however, give the parties the right to live separate and apart, free from the obligations normally associated with marriage, except as contained in the judgment.

 If the parties submit a separation agreement to the court in a legal separation proceeding, the judge hearing the case will usually incorporate the agreement and its terms into the judgment of legal separation.
 If there is no separation agreement, the judge will, after hearing the evidence submitted by the parties, include provisions in the judgment of separation for child custody, parenting time, child and spousal support, division of marital property, and other financial issues similar to those dealt with by a court in a divorce action.